bpmutter/ben.perlmutter.io/index.markdown

     </div>
     <div class="technologies__type">
         <h3 class="technologies__title">Technology Wishlist</h3>
         <p>I also firmly believe in continuous learning.
 A couple of languages, frameworks and technologies I want to learn are: Ruby/Rails, Vue.js, and Python scraping, and some fundamental data science and analytics.
-I'm also planning on writing a blog post about this soon, so stay tuned for that! 🤓</p>
+You can read more about why I want to learn these technologies in <a href="/2020/06/19/technology-wishlist.html">this blog post</a>.</p>
     </div>
 </section>
 <section class="bitmoji-divider">